intx82/a9-v720/readme.md

 > in my case 192.168.2.3 is a RPi server IP

 - **DNS Redirection:** For the fake server to function correctly, you must set up DNS redirection on your home router.
 Redirect all domains ending with `*.naxclow.com` (e.g., `v720.naxclow.com`, `v720.p2p.naxclow.com`, `p2p.v720.naxclow.com`) to your server's IP address.
+See [DNS Redirection](#dns-redirection) below for more specific instructions.
 - **MQTT Broker:** Ensure that an MQTT broker is installed on your server, or redirect `p2p.v720.naxclow.com` to a public MQTT broker.
 - **Further Details:** For more information on how this works, please refer to [fake_server.md](fake_server.md).